shuxi-ch/MMA-Community-Project-McGill-Football-Handoff/README.md

-# MMA-Community-Project-McGill-Football-Handoff
+# McGill Football Analytics Project - Final Handoff

+**Project Developed for: BUSA 649 - Analytics-Based Community Project**
+**Client: McGill University Football Team**
+**Authors: Shuxi Chen, Hamza Javed, Junpeng Kou**
+**Date: July 20, 2025**

+---

 ## 1. Description

-This project was developed in collaboration with the McGill Football team to support the coaching staff—specifically Maxime Chaput Dupuy and Christopher Clement—by building practical, automated solutions for their analytics workflows.
-The project was executed in two distinct streams:
+This repository contains the final deliverables for our community project with the McGill Football team.
+The project was executed in two distinct streams to support the analytical needs of Coaches Maxime Chaput Dupuy and Christopher Clement.

 #### Stream A: In-Game Analytics Automation (for Maxime)
-This stream focused on improving the efficiency and strategic value of in-game analysis using the team's existing **DV Sport platform**.
-We designed and delivered a suite of **10 automated reports** based on game-tracked datasets.
-These reports help coaches extract key insights related to play tendencies, directional efficiency, and player performance, all formatted for easy reuse each week.
-Eight of these reports are automated directly within DVSport, while two more complex reports are delivered via a supporting Excel template.
+This stream focused on improving the efficiency and strategic value of in-game analysis.
+We designed and delivered a suite of **10 automated reports** based on game data from the team's DVSport platform.
+Eight of these reports are designed to be automated directly within DVSport, while two more complex reports are delivered via a supporting Excel template.

-#### Stream B: External Data Integration (for Chris)
+#### Stream B: Social Media Analysis (for Chris)
-This stream aimed to build a long-term infrastructure for integrating external data to support goals like scouting, recruiting, and performance benchmarking.
-A working data pipeline was created using `snscrape` to collect Twitter data, and a prototype pipeline was built for future integration with the official Twitter API v2.
+This stream focused on analyzing the team's external social media landscape.
+A working data pipeline was created to collect Twitter data related to Ivy League football programs, providing a new dataset for community engagement and recruitment analysis.

 ---

-## 2. Tech Assets & Key Deliverables
+## 2. Handoff File Structure & Key Deliverables

-*   **DV Sport Report Templates (8):** In-platform report designs saved to the "Defaults List" for full automation.
-*   **Excel Analytics Workbook (2 Reports):** A single Excel file containing pivot tables for Reports 9 & 10, which require advanced calculations.
+This project is organized into two main folders, one for each project stream.

+### For Maxime - DVSport Report Support

+This folder contains all assets related to the DVSport reporting workflow.

+*   **DVSport 10 Reports Prototype.ipynb**
+    *   This Jupyter Notebook contains the complete Python code and logic used to reverse-engineer, validate, and prototype all 10 strategic reports.
+It serves as the technical documentation for how every calculation was derived.

+*   **DVSport Reports 9 & 10.xlsx**
+    *   This is the client-facing Excel Workbook.
+It is a ready-to-use template for the two most complex reports (QB Performance and OL/RB Yardage Attribution) that could not be fully implemented in DVSport.

+*   **DVSport Data Dictionary.xlsx**
-*   **Data Dictionary (`Data_Dictionary.xlsx`):** A comprehensive guide defining all abbreviated column names from the raw DVSport data.
+    *   A comprehensive guide defining all abbreviated column names from the raw DVSport data.
+This is a sustainable asset for any future analytics projects.

-*   **Python Scripts (Stream B):**
-    *   `snscrape_pipeline.py`: A fully functional script for scraping Twitter data.
-    *   `twitter_api_v2_prototype.py`: A well-documented prototype for future integration with the official Twitter API.
-*   **Configuration File (`config.py`):** An editable file for setting keywords, date ranges, and export paths for the Twitter scripts.
-*   **Sample Dataset:** `Sample_DVSport_Export.xlsx` to demonstrate the expected raw data format.
+### For Chris - Twitter Data Scraping

+This folder contains the assets for the social media analysis stream.

+*   **Twitter_Ivy_League_List.ipynb**
+    *   This Jupyter Notebook contains the fully functional Python data pipeline.
+It includes the code to query the Twitter (X) API, scrape relevant data, and structure it into a clean, usable format.

+### Project-Wide Documentation

+*   **Project Report.pdf**
+    *   The comprehensive final report detailing the project's background, methodology, findings, and recommendations for both streams.

+*   **ReadMe - McGill Football** (This Document)
+    *   The central guide for navigating the project deliverables, explaining installation, and usage.

 ---

-## 3. Installation
+## 3. Installation & Setup

-### For Maxime’s DV Sport & Excel Reports:
+### For Maxime’s Deliverables:
-No installation is needed.
-- The 8 core reports are already implemented and automated within the DVSport "Defaults List".
-- The supporting Excel Workbook requires only Microsoft Excel to open.
+*   **DVSport Reports 9 & 10.xlsx**: No installation is needed.
+Requires Microsoft Excel to open.
+*   **DVSport 10 Reports Prototype.ipynb**: To run the code, you will need Python 3.7+ with standard data science libraries (pandas, numpy, etc.).

-### For Chris’s Twitter Pipeline:
+### For Chris’s Deliverable:
-1.  **Clone the Repository:**
-    ```bash
-    git clone [URL_to_your_GitHub_repo]
-    ```
-2.  **Install Python:** Ensure you have Python 3.7+ installed on your system.
-3.  **Install Required Libraries:** Navigate to the project folder in your terminal and run:
-    ```bash
-    pip install pandas snscrape
-    ```
-4.  **Configure:** Open the `snscrape_pipeline.py` script and update the configuration variables as needed.
+1.  **Open `Twitter_Ivy_League_List.ipynb`**: This notebook contains all the code and instructions.
+2.  **Install Required Libraries**: The notebook will have a cell at the top to install the necessary libraries, such as `pandas` and `snscrape`.
+3.  **Credentials**: To use the official Twitter API v2 functions, you will need to insert your own personal Bearer Token into the designated variable within the notebook.

 ---

 ## 4. Usage

-### Maxime’s Reports (Automated Workflow)
+### For Maxime’s Reports:
-**In-Platform Reports (Reports 1-8):**
-1. Create a new game/project in DVSport.
-2. The 8 reports will be **automatically generated** from the "Defaults List".
-No further action is required.
+1.  **In-Platform Automation:** The 8 core reports are designed to be saved to the DVSport "Defaults List" for full, zero-maintenance automation on all new games.

-**Excel Reports (Reports 9 & 10):**
+2.  **Excel Reports (9 & 10):**
-1. Export the complete raw dataset for the desired game from DVSport.
+    *   Export the raw game dataset from DVSport.
-2. Open the `McGill_Football_Advanced_Reports.xlsx` file.
-3. Go to the "Data-Input" tab and paste the raw data.
+    *   Open `DVSport Reports 9 & 10.xlsx` and paste the raw data into the **"Data-Input"** tab.
-4. Navigate to the "Report 9" and "Report 10" tabs.
-The pivot tables and visuals will **update automatically**.
+    *   The "Report 9" and "Report 10" tabs will update automatically.

-### Chris’s Twitter Pipeline:
+### For Chris’s Twitter Analysis:
+1. Open the `Twitter_Ivy_League_List.ipynb` notebook.
-1. Adjust the configuration in `snscrape_pipeline.py` (e.g., keywords, accounts, date ranges).
+2. Adjust the configuration variables (e.g., keywords, accounts, date ranges) at the top of the notebook as needed.
-2. Run the script from your terminal:
-    ```bash
-    python snscrape_pipeline.py
-    ```
-3. Review the exported `.csv` file in the `output/` folder.
-This structured data can be loaded into Excel, Tableau, or other analytics tools.
+3. Run the cells sequentially to execute the data scraping and analysis.

 ---

-## 5. Features

-### Maxime’s DV Sport Reports:
-*   10 structured analytical reports (8 in-platform, 2 in Excel).
-*   Dual "Global" and "Subgroup" views for comprehensive analysis.
-*   Breakdowns by Personnel, Formation, Down & Distance, and Field Zone.
-*   Directional tendency analysis (L/R, Field/Boundary).
-*   Yardage attribution model for OL vs. RB (in Excel).
-*   Designed for **non-technical reuse** by coaches.

-### Chris’s External Integration Stream:
-*   Configurable tweet scraping using `snscrape`.
-*   Outputs structured CSVs ready for analysis.
-*   Well-documented prototype for future Twitter API v2 integration.
-*   Modular design ready for expansion to CFL and Genius Sports APIs.

----

-## 6. Data Sources

-*   **Internal Data:** Game-by-game Excel/CSV exports from the **DVSport platform**.
-*   **External Data:** **Twitter (X)** via the `snscrape` library.

----

-## 7. Troubleshooting

-### Maxime’s Reports:
-*   **Excel reports show old data:** In Excel, go to the `Data` tab and click `Refresh All`.
-*   **Excel reports are broken:** Ensure the pasted data in the "Data-Input" tab matches the column structure of the sample file.

-### Chris’s Scripts:
-*   **Error: `ModuleNotFoundError`:** Ensure you have installed the required libraries by running `pip install pandas snscrape`.
-*   **No output generated:** Check that the date formats in the configuration are correct and that the script has permission to write to the `output/` folder.

----

-## 8. Costs Involved
+## 5. Costs Involved

-*   All solutions delivered were built using free and open-source tools (Python, `snscrape`) or existing client software (DVSport, Excel).
+*   All solutions delivered were built using free and open-source tools or existing client software.
 There are **no immediate costs** to use these deliverables.
-*   **Future Costs:** Full, robust access to historical Twitter data via the official API v2 requires a paid subscription (e.g., Academic or Enterprise tiers).
-Future integrations with platforms like Genius Sports may also require credentials or licensing fees.
+*   **Future Costs:** Robust, historical access to Twitter data via the official API v2 requires a paid subscription.

 ---

-## 9. Passwords and Credentials

-*   No credentials are required for the current implementation of the DVSport reports or the `snscrape` script.
-*   The `twitter_api_v2_prototype.py` will require a personal Bearer Token from a Twitter Developer account to function.
-This has not been included for security reasons.

----

-## 10. Contact Information
+## 6. Contact Information

 | Name | Role | Email |
 | :--- | :--- | :--- |
 | **Shuxi Chen** | McGill MMA '25 | `shuxi.chen@mail.mcgill.ca` |
 | **Hamza Javed** | McGill MMA '25 | `hamza.javed@mail.mcgill.ca` |
 | **Junpeng Kou** | McGill MMA '25 | `junpeng.kou@mail.mcgill.ca` |
-content_copy
-download
-Use code with caution.
-Markdown